-SECTION 1: PARTICIPANT INFORMATION
+SECTION 1: PARTICIPANT INFORMATION (COMPLETED BY Midwest University ADMINISTRATOR)

-1. Student-Intern Name:

-Must match passport: Surname/Primary Given name(s)

-2. E-mail Address:

-Provide the Student-Intern's email address

-3. Current Field of Study:

-Student-Intern's current academic field of study (i.e. major) at their home institution

-4. Type of Degree or

-Certificate: Student-Intern's current level of study at their home university, for example:

-Bachelor's, Master's, PhD, MD, etc. The student must be currently enrolled in this program.

-5. Date Expected:

-Date on which the student is expected to complete his or her current program of study.

-6. Internship Dates: -

-From MM/DD/YYYY To MM/DD/YYYY

-Start and end dates of the UMN internship, up to 12 months.
-Note that the J regulations do not permit and extensions of the Student-Intern program beyond 12 months.
+- Trainee/Intern Name: Must match name on Student-Intern's passport exactly - · E-mail Address: Provide the student-intern's e-mail address - · Program Sponsor: Midwest University - Program Category: Student-Intern - · Occupational Category: Student - · Current Field of Study or Profession: Student-Intern's current academic field of study (i.e. major) at his or her home institution - Experience in the Field: N/A - Type of Degree or Certificate: Student-Intern's current level of study at his or her home university, for example: Bachelor's; Master's ; PhD; MD; etc. The student must be currently enrolled in this program. - · Date Awarded or Expected: Date on which the student is EXPECTED to complete his/her current program of study. - Training/Internship Dates: Start and end dates of the MIRI internship, up to 12 months.
+Note that the J regulations do not permit any extensions of the Student-Intern program beyond 12 months.

-SECTION 2: COMPENSATION
+SECTION 2: COMPENSATION (COMPLETED BY Midwest University ADMINISTRATOR)

-7. Organization Name

-Name

-8. Street Address or

-Internship Site: Complete address and building name where the Complete address and building name where the internship will take place

-9. Website:

-Website for the department hosting the Student t-Intern

-10. Internship

-Hours per Week: Minimum of 32 hours per week

-11. Compensation Stipend: Yes No Yes or No if your UMN Department will give the Student-Intern funds.

-- If Yes, how much? per

-Amount Amount and frequency of stipend, e.g. \$500 per Hour, week, month, etc. month, \$15 per hour, etc.

-- Non-Monetary

-Compensation Value: If your Midwest University will pay for housing, food, flight(s), conference fees, seminar fees, etc.,

-add the total and enter amount above.

-SECTION 3: TRAINNING/INTERNSHIP PL ACEMENT PLAN

-12. Student-Intern Name:] [

-Must match passport: Surname/Primary Given name(s)

-13. Main Program

-Supervisor Name: Name of Supervisor

-14. Title:

-Supervisor's title

-15. Supervisor Contact

-Information: Phone

-Email
+- · Organization Name - Street Address or Training/Internship Site: Complete address and building name where the internship will take place - · Website: Eebsite for the department hosting the Student-Intern - Employer ID Number (EIN) - Exchange Visitor Hours per Week: Minimum of 32 hours per week. - Compensation: - Stipend: Yes or No if your MIRI will give the Student-Intern funds. - If Yes, how much?
+Amount and frequency of stipend, e.g. \$500 per month, \$15 per hour, etc. - Non-Monetary Compensation Value: If your MRI will pay for housing, food, flight(s), conference fees, seminarfees, etc., add the total and enter the amount here. - · Worker's Compensation (WC) policy? - Does your WC Policy cover the exchange visitors?
+Information to come from Sarah G - Number of Full Time Employees - Annual Revenue